Business Development Asset

 To be eligible for FAIM, participants must:

-Be at least 18 years of age
+- Be at least 18 years of age

 - Be a US citizen or eligible non-citizen

-Have total assets of less than $10,000
+- Have total household net assets of less than $10,000